-Phonetic spelling for the audio ballot (not required for qualifying purposes): Print the name phonetically on the line below as you wish it to be pronounced on the audio ballot as may be used by persons with disabilities (see instructions on page 3 of this form):

-Statement of Outstanding Fines, Fees or Penalties

-Pursuant to Section 99.021(1)(d), F.S., each candidate, whether a party candidate, a candidate with no party affiliation, or a write-in candidate, shall, at the time of subscribing to the oath or affirmation, state in writing whether he or she owes any outstanding fines, fees, or penalties that cumulatively exceed \$250 for any violations of s.
+Phonetic Spe lling of Name 11 Phonetic spelling for the audio ballot (not required for qualifying purposes): Print the name phonetically on the line below as you wish it to be pronounced on the audio ballot as may be used by persons with disabilities (see instructions on page 3 of this form): Statem ent of Outstanding Fines, Fees or Penalties Pursuant to Section 99.021(1)(d), F.S., each candidate, whether a party candidate, a candidate with no party affiliation, or a write-in candidate, shall, at the time of subscribing to the oath or affirmation, state in writing whether he or she owes any outstanding fines, fees, or penalties that cumulatively exceed \$250 for any violations of s.
 8, Art.
 II of the State Constitution, the Code of Ethics for Public Officers and Employees under part III of chapter 112, any local ethics ordinance governing standards of conduct and disclosure requirements, or chapter 106.

-Amount Entity

-Affidavit of Nickname (Only requi red if using nickname for the ballot.)

-My legal name is affidavit are true and correct.
-I am over the age of eighteen (18) and the contents of this

-e nickname to mislead voters I am generally known by this nickname or have used it as part s.
-My nickname does not imply I am some other person, constitute that is obscene or profane.

-Signature of Candidate:

-STATE OF FLORIDA
+Amount Entity Affidavit of Nickname (Only requ uired if using nickname for the ballot.)
+My legal name isaffidavit are true and correct.
+I am over the age of eighteen (18) and the contents of this e nickname to mislead vote I am generally known by this nickname or rs.
+My nickname does not imply I am some other that is obscene or profane.
+Signature of Candidate: STATE OF FLORIDA COUNTY OF Sworn to (or affirmed) and subscribed be of online notarization \(\square OR \) phy this \(\square \square \square A \) day of \(\square \square \square A \) sical presence Signature of Notary Public Print, Type, or Stamp Commissioned Name of of Notary Public below: Personally Known OR Product Type of Identification Produced: DS-DE 302NP (Eff.

-COUNTY OF

-Signature of Notary Public

-Sworn to (or affirmed) and subscribed be efore me by means Print, Type, or Stamp Commissioned Name of Notary Public below:

-of online notarization D OR phy sical presence 🗌

-this day of , 20

-Personally Known OR Produc ed Identification

-Type of Identification Produced:

-DS-DE 302NP (Eff.
 10/2023) Rule 1S-2.0001, F.A.C.